My Ideal LiteSpeed Cache Settings for WordPress Websites

 Load CSS Asynchronously = OFF

-What Load CSS Asynchronously does is it loads both CSS, HTML, and even Google Fonts at the same time.
-QUIC.cloud’s online service will typically generate critical CSS and load any remaining CSS script asynchronously.
+Load CSS Asynchronously loads both CSS, HTML, and Google Fonts at the same time.
+QUIC.cloud’s online service typically generates critical CSS and loads any remaining CSS script asynchronously.

 I tested this with other settings and concluded that it should remain off.
 While this setting can improve page load time, it can also ruin the formatting of your web pages’ design.
 This is especially true if you design any pages with sticky or responsive elements, such as your header/top navigation bar, sidebar section, table of contents widget, etc. Those elements will no longer be sticky or responsive.